DataBiosphere/azul/CONTRIBUTING.rst

   refactorings or minor unrelated changes.
 The title of merge commit in this case usually matches that of the main commit.

+* Github lets any user with write access resolve comments to changes in a PR.
+We aren't that permissive.
+When the reviewer makes a comment, either requesting a change or asking a question, the author addresses the comment by either

+  - making the requested changes and reacting to the comment with a thumbs-up 👍

+  - or replying with a comment that answers the question or explains why the change can't be applied as requested.

+  In either case, only the reviewer resolves the comment.
+This is to ensure that the reviewer can refresh their memory as to which changes they requested in a prior review so they can verify if they were addressed satisfactorily.

 * We use Zenhub dependencies between PRs to define constraints on the order in which they can be merged into ``develop``.
 If PR ``#3`` blocks ``#4``, then ``#3`` must be merged before ``#4``.
 Issues must not block PRs and PRs must